Hecking-Heck/PythonNotebook/README.md

 > - I will update this when I have time.
 > - I am mainly using this as my own notes.

+# Requisites
+These are needed to run the files in the project ``bash pip install tk, pandas, flask, requests, json, pywebio, plotly ``

 # Quickstart Guide
 - Install [Python](https://www.python.org/downloads/)